-6.5.
-Connect the NEGATIVE booster cable clamp (usually BLACK) to the NEGATIVE (-) terminal on the good battery [Step 3].
+6.6.
+Connect the NEGATIVE booster cable clamp (usually BLACK) to the NEGATIVE (-) terminal on the donor battery [Step 3].
 Connect the NEGATIVE booster cable (or jump starter) clamp on the other end of the jumper cable to a clean, unpainted area on the engine block or frame on the disabled vehicle [Step 4] and at least 10 to 12 inches (25 to 30 cm) away from the battery.
 This arrangement is used because some sparking will occur and you want to keep sparks as far away from the battery as practical to prevent a battery explosion.

-6.6.
-If using jumper cables, let the good vehicle continue to run at medium RPM for at least five minutes to allow the dead battery to receive some recharge and warm its electrolyte.
+6.7.
+If using jumper cables, let the good vehicle continue to run at medium RPM for at least five minutes to allow the dead battery to receive some charge and warm its electrolyte.
 If there is a bad cable connection, do not wiggle the cable clamps connected to the battery terminals because sparks will occur and a battery explosion might occur.
 To check connections, first disconnect the NEGATIVE clamp from the engine block or frame on the disabled vehicle, check the other connections, and then reconnect the engine block or frame connection last.

-6.7.
-If using jumper cables, some vehicle manufacturers recommend that you turn off the engine of the good vehicle to protect its charging system prior to starting the disabled vehicle.
-Check the owner's manual; otherwise, leave the engine running so you can avoid being stranded should you not be able to restart the good vehicle and increase the voltage to the disabled vehicle's starter motor.
+6.8.
+If using jumper cables, some vehicle manufacturers recommend that you turn off the engine of the donor vehicle to protect its charging system prior to starting the disabled vehicle; otherwise, leave the engine running so you can avoid becoming stranded should you not be able to restart the donor vehicle to increase the voltage and current to the disabled vehicle's starter motor.